spiresd55/code-playground/exercises/line-graph/readme.md

 ### If I had more time
 - Sass for css
 - User Input for form and settings
-- Code magnification
+- Code minification
-- Tests and Test Coverage with Jasmine or Mocha.
+- Tests coverage with Jasmine or Mocha.
-- User Form Validations for user input.
+- Form Validations for user input.
 - Error handling for out of bound coordinates.
-- User error notifications when something goes wrong
+- Notifications when things go wrong.

 ### Quick Notes about the code.
 - The entry point for the app is index.ts